coq/roadmaps/text/roadmap-8.8.md

 - [ ] Universe naming and context API

+  Cleanup of global and local universe naming (put globals in nametab, local as bound variables in polymorphic universe contexts).
+Cleanup of the API for declaring mono/poly constants and inductives etc..

+ Status: [PR 890](https://github.com/coq/coq/pull/890) implements proper global universe naming, @ppedrot has patches to fix bound (polymorphic) universe naming, PR incoming.
+The cumulative inductive PR already started cleaning the declaration API for constants and inductives, more cleanups and bugfixes related to this are being done by @SkySimmer, @ppedrot and @mattam82 as well.

 - [ ] Review mod\_subst (Pierre Letouzey)

 - [ ] Porting functional induction to Equations (Thierry Martinez, Matthieu Sozeau)

+  Status: still at a design and evaluation stage but we have a good idea how it should go.
+Will report at the next WG and maybe move to 8.9 at this time.

 - [ ] Separation of section and goal contexts (Hugo Herbelin)

 - [ ] Primitive projections API (Matthieu Sozeau)

+  The idea is to do a pass of cleanup on the declaration of prim projs and their representation in the kernel, to see if we can move the compatibility-related hacks higher in the system.

+  Status: no time to look at this now.
+Help wanted.

 - [ ] Remove state from futures (Emilio J. Gallego)